 A new kitchen and bathroom has been installed, and all the furniture replaced.
 A large floor to ceiling glazed sitting room/conservatory (with under floor heating) has been added to the front of the building, which allows uninterrupted views to the sea and hills opposite.

 To the front of the house is a floor to ceiling glass extension, with spectacular views across the loch.
-The extension has two armchairs and a dining room table and chairs, and a TV and table.
+The extension has a two seater sofa, an armchair and a dining room table and chairs, and a TV and table.

 The modern kitchen is fully equipped, has a woodburner two armchairs and table.